sanand0/tools-in-data-science-public/project-1.md

   - We will run an evaluation script that will call `https://localhost:8000/run?task=...` on the task and call `https://localhost:8000/read?path=...` to verify the output
 - **Phase B: 10 marks**.
 1 mark for each Phase B task that the agent handles correctly.
   - The evaluation script will call `https://localhost:8000/run?task=...` on the task and call `https://localhost:8000/read?path=...` to verify the output
-- **Bonus**.
+- **Bonus: Additional tasks**.
 We _may_ pass additional tasks beyond the list above.
 If your code handles them correctly, you get 1 bonus mark per task.
+- **Bonus: Code diversity**.
+You're encouraged to copy code and learn from each other.
+We encourage diversity too.
+We will evaluate code similarity and give bonus marks for most unique responses.
+(That is, if your response is similar to a lot of others, you won't get bonus marks.)

+Your score will be the sum of the marks above.
+No normalization, i.e. whether it's 0/20 or 22/20, what you get is what you get.